buruzaemon/natto/README.md

 -  natto will try to locate the `mecab` library based upon its runtime environment.
     - On Windows, it will query the Windows Registry to determine where `libmecab.dll` is installed
     - On Mac OS and \*nix, it will query `mecab-config --libs`
--  If natto cannot find the mecab library, a `LoadError` will be raised.
-Please set the `MECAB_PATH` environment variable to the exact name/path to your `mecab` library.
+-  `LoadError` will be raised if natto cannot find the `mecab` library.
+    - Please set the `MECAB_PATH` environment variable to the exact name/path to your `mecab` library.
     - e.g., for Mac OS X

             export MECAB_PATH=/usr/local/Cellar/mecab/0.996/lib/libmecab.dylib